msanlop/uza/README.md

 > Uza is a personal learning project and not meant for production use.
 > Unless you like a challenge :^)

+> [!WARNING]
+> There are no official prebuilt binaries for Linux and Windows on ARM64 or ARMv7.
+You will need to build from source for these architectures.

 The main way to install uza is through `pip`, Python's package manager.
 Installing in a `venv` removes the need to edit the PATH but requires the `venv` to be active to use uza.